Skip to content

 ./setup.sh

-The script was tested on Ubuntu 24.04.2 LTS.
-The script compiles the Sylva tool using Cargo, the Sylva simulator, and a file generator for creating tested examples.
-It will also create a subfolder called "bin" in the main directory to put the following binary files:
+The script and binaries were tested on Ubuntu 24.04.2 LTS.
+The script compiles the code using Cargo and produces the Sylva Design Space Exploration tool, the Sylva Assembly tool, the Design Space Exploration Simulator, and a file generator for creating test examples.
+It will also create a subfolder called "bin" in the main directory to put the following binaries:

 bin